york-wei/TeachAssist-for-YRDSB/README.md

 # TeachAssist for YRDSB

-The unofficial TeachAssist iOS app made by students, for students.
+The unofficial TeachAssist iOS app written in Swift using the SwiftUI framework.

 The TeachAssist platform is transformed into an app with clean, user-friendly UI and numerous additional tools to help students succeed.